rosyhat/file-and-storage-chooser/README.md

 file-and-storage-chooser
 ===================

-Little library for choose file from any SDcard in android 2.3+
+Library for choosing file from any SDcard at android 2.3+

 HOW TO USE